Please read the genre-specific guidelines before submitting to Lunch Ticket.

 Please read these guidelines thoroughly before submitting to Lunch Ticket.
 Submissions that do not adhere to our guidelines will not be considered.

-We review all Visual Art submissions year-round.
+Visual Art can be submitted year-round.
+However, submissions will only be reviewed between February 1st and May 1st.
 We accept photography, mixed-media, painting, sculpture, installation, printmaking, graphic narratives, and other 2D work.